codeoverflow-org/nodecg-io-docs/docs/samples/android.md

     Replace `device_id` with your device ID.

+    After entering it, click save.

-12. Set the created android service instance to the service dependency of the android sample bundle.
+12. Set the sample's (`android`) dependency to be the newly created service instance (of type `android`).
-    Select the android bundle and the android service in the left bottom menu.
-    Then select the service instance that should be used by the android sample bundle (in this case the name of the previously created android instance).
 13. You should see that WLAN is now activated on your device.